20 years in the making

 True to our heritage

-We’ve distilled 20 years of systems thinking, systems engineering, red teaming, wargaming, and security experience into what we call Requisite Thinking.
+We’ve distilled 20 years of systems thinking, systems engineering, red teaming, wargaming, and security experience into our multidisciplinary proactive risk avoidance approach.
 It’s designed to help you apply a systems view to the challenge of building, managing, and protecting your complex systems.
 And don’t worry; we’ve harnessed the same trailblazing mindset that has made Red Team Journal so trusted, acclaimed, and innovative.